Bruce Lee Fights Back From the Grave/Review

 Wong and Susan travel to a bar to meet a connection who has info on Won Han and what happened to him.
 While Susan waits inside, Wong is confronted outside by this huge wrestling guy.
 The guy challenges Wong to a fight so they both go inside where theres a boxing ring.
 Wong and the big bruiser fight but Wong wins AGAIN and ties the guy up and puts him in their car.
 Wong tells Susan to drive out into the country so they have a place to interrogate the big guy.
 When they stop, they see a lone trailer sitting on the hill.
 When Wong goes to check out if anyones in it, the cowboy Welby appears holding a shotgun aimed right at Wong.
 The cowboy Welby looks like a refugee from Gunsmoke and his cowboy hat is too small, this makes him pretty goofy looking.
 Wong tries to fight Welby but he cant do much because the shotgun is loaded and ready.
 Meanwhile, Susan is now being held by the big wrestler whos managed to get free.
 Wong doesnt have time to play around, so he flips about 50 feet backwards (WHAT?!) and knocks the wrestler out.

 Wong sees a dark shadowy figure on the hill, and when the figure slowly takes his sunglasses off, we see that its Go Hok Hung!!
 Go explains to Wong that he just made pretend he was dead, he secretly wanted him to take his belongings back with him to Taiwan.
 Inside the box was a cache full of cocaine and money Won had stolen.
 He knew the feds and the thugs were after him, so he staged his own death to avoid being caught by them.
-Wong is shocked by this and he realizes that his old friend isnt as honorable as he thought.
-Wong and Go Hok Hung decide theres only one way to setlle matters: a FIGHT!
+Wong and Go Hok Hung decide theres only one way to settle matters: a FIGHT!
 Wong and Go Hok Hung battle it out and Wong wins.
 The feds show up on the scene and congratulate Wong for doing the job for them.
-They also explain theyve been tailing him since he arrived in LA (damn them!).
+They also explain they've been tailing him since he arrived in LA (damn them!).
 Wong sees his beautiful girlfriend Susan lying dead.
 We can now see that none of the other things matter to him.

 I have to say, this Bruce K.L.
 Lea guy is pretty good and with the Bruce Lee yells and screams, its a decent stand in for the original Bruce.
 The fight scenes arent bad, by using a quicker editing speed, the fights become very effective.